 Call or TEXT today to discuss your case (086) 8386296

-Phelim O'Neill represents clients who have been accused of serious crimes, such as murder, attempted murder or manslaughter, white collar crimes including fraud, sexual offenses including indecent assault and rape.
+Phelim O'Neill specialises in represents clients who have been accused of serious crimes, such as murder, attempted murder or manslaughter, white collar crimes including fraud, sexual offenses including indecent assault and rape.

 "It’s as important to me as it is to you.
 I have built my reputation by working for my clients diligently, and researching every possible avenue of defence through investigations and case law, building a defence that is solid and thorough to provide my clients with the best possible outcome for their situations".

 If you are looking for honest advice about your criminal case call today to discuss your case.

 IF YOU HAVE BEEN ACCUSSED OF A SERIOUS CRIMINAL OFFENCE CALL OR TEXT PHELIM TODAY ON: (086) 8386296